cosenzam/CSC400/README.md

 This allows us to keep keys secret.
 ## 3. run pip install -r requirements.txt
 To make sure all packages are aligned.
 Use Python 3.9+ Recommended to use a virtual environment (venv/conda/etc)
-## 4. $python run.py
+## 4. Running the flask app
-Run as the command in your terminal.
+run "python run.py" as the command in your terminal.
 ## 5. Browse using the link output from the terminal.